Should You Work Out When You’re Sore?

-Because soreness is often a normal part of exercise, the key is to emphasise recovery.
-DiSarro explains that this is because soreness is "a sign that you are challenging your muscle tissue".
-Research has been inconclusive on the exact recovery programme to alleviate DOMS.
+Because soreness is often a normal part of exercise, the key is to emphasize recovery.
+DiSarro explains that this is because soreness is “a sign that you are challenging your muscle tissue.”
+Research has been inconclusive on the exact recovery regimen to alleviate DOMS.
 DiSarro recommends that good nutrition, adequate hydration and sleep quality will help your muscles recover and continue to perform in the long term.

 So, Should You Work Out When You’re Sore?

-The short answer: If you've been able to determine the pain is not from injury, and as long as soreness is not causing limitations, working out while sore is OK—it just may be a bit uncomfortable.
-That said, you might encounter consequences if you're experiencing limitations, which Steele says can include impaired neuromuscular function, joint range of motion, strength, power and motor control.
+The short answer: If you’ve been able to determine the pain is not from injury, and as long as soreness is not causing limitations, working out while sore is okay — it just may be a bit uncomfortable.
+That said, you might encounter consequences if you’re experiencing limitations, which Steele says can include impaired neuromuscular function, joint range of motion, strength, power and motor control.

-For more expert-backed tips, make sure you download the Nike Training Club App!
+For more expert-backed tips, be sure to download the Nike Training Club App!

 Words by Ashley Lauretta